Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 When a Soulbinder touches a creature, a fleeting connection is forged, linking their souls together in a way that the soulbinder can use to help or harm their target.

-Whenever you hit a creature with a basic attack, or use the Treat minor action on an ally, you become **bound** to them, and they become your **dual.** You do not need to attempt to remove conditions or afflictions from your ally in order to gain this benefit.
+Whenever you hit a creature with a basic attack, or use the Treat minor action on an ally, you become **bound** to them, and they become your **dual.** You do not need to attempt to remove ailments or afflictions from your ally in order to gain this benefit.
 Outside of combat, merely touching a creature, such as by shaking their hand or bumping into them, is sufficient to create this bond.

 You may only have one dual at a time; forming a new connection replaces the previous one.
 The bond expires if you end your turn more than 12 tiles away from your dual or your concentration is lost.
 When this happens, any ongoing effect of your pulses immediately ends.